 3D printed covers

 I downloaded a few models and tested them out.
-In the end I settled with this one as working best with our Lulzbot Mini using 3mm filament.
+Easily printed with our Lulzbot Mini using 3mm filament.

 Check out the completed result!
 Fits snugly and feels pretty durable.
 Definitely a step up from the heat shrink covers I created.